Art by NW: Eduardo Fausti’s prints reflect the energy of Orcas Island

 REFLECTIONS ON SOUND II

-Reflections on Sound II is continuation of Argentine-born American artist Eduardo Fausti’s evocative monotypes series, comprising abstract and intuitive meditations on nature.
-Fausti is an established printmaker who moved from New York City to Orcas Island in the San Juan Islands in 2015, becoming bi-coastal.
-Fausti finds inspiration for his works on long walks on the island, observing nature, the night skies, and the Salish Sea.
+“Reflections on Sound II continues Argentine-born American artist Eduardo Fausti’s evocative series of monotypes — abstract, intuitive meditations on nature.
+An established printmaker, Fausti moved from New York City to Orcas Island in the San Juan Islands in 2015, becoming bi-coastal.
+He finds inspiration for his work on long walks, reflecting on the sounds and sights of the islands.”

 Harris Harvey Gallery, Seattle, Wa, October 3 - November 2, 2024.
 Artist’s Reception: First Thursday, October 3, 6-8 PM.